Vom Himmel hoch, da komm ich her: History

 In an account not confirmed by contemporary sources Martin Luther would have written "Vom Himmel hoch" in 1534 for the Christmas celebration in family circle.
 It is not certain but likely that Luther thought of a scenic representation.
 The text of the hymn was first published in 1535, the melody most commonly associated with it in 1539.

 1535 publication

-"Vom Himmel hoch" was first published as a hymn with 15 stanzas of four lines in the Wittenberg Hymnal of 1535, under the header "Ein kinderlied auff die Weinacht Christi" ("A children's song on the Nativity of Christ").
+"Vom Himmel hoch" was first published in 1535 as a hymn with 15 stanzas of four lines in Geistliche Lieder auffs new gebessert (also known as the Klugsches Gesangbuch), under the header "Ein kinderlied auff die Weinacht Christi" ("A children's song on the Nativity of Christ").
 In that publication, the text was coupled to the melody of the then well-known secular song "Ich kumm aus frembden Landen her," Zahn 345.
 It was Luther's only contrafactum, reusing a tune of a secular composition for a religious text.

 1539 melody

-In 1539, the hymn was published with a new melody, Zahn 346, that was probably composed by Luther himself, in Geistliche lieder / auffs new gebessert und gemehrt /zu Witteberg.
-D. Marti.
-Luther.
-Viel Geistliche gesenge / von andern frommen Christen gemacht.
-Gedruckt zu Leyptzick durch Valten Schumann (Spiritual Songs / newly improved and extended / … made by other pious Christians …).
+In 1539, the hymn was published with a new melody, Zahn 346, that was probably composed by Luther himself, in Geistliche lieder auffs new gebessert und gemehrt (an edition of the Klugsches Gesangbuch).
 This is the melody generally associated with the text: